 Or, you can host a toddler-friendly route along your block or a party at your own home.

-For some families, baby's first costume is a treat that quickly melts into a tear-filled trick.
-Some little ones are just born to pose.
-You can drape them in a hood, a collar, or gloves, and they beam a big smile.
-These are not my children.
+For some families, baby’s first costume is a treat that brings only tears and protests.
+Other little ones are born to pose.
+You can drape them in a hood, a collar or gloves, and they beam a big smile.

-Allow me to introduce you to your new best friend: the Pumpkin Fairy.
+Meet your new best friend: the Pumpkin Fairy.
 The Pumpkin Fairy lives on sugar and she never gets tummy aches or cavities.
-She knows that many little children get way more candy on Halloween than they should, or can, eat.
+She knows that many children get way more candy on Halloween than they should, or can, eat.
 So, she offers a trade: leave out all but 10 pieces of your candy for her to collect and she will leave a special gift in return.

-Once children outgrow the Pumpkin Fairy, they may be willing to exchange some of all of their candy at your local dentist's office or donate it to the deployed troops or local charities.
+Once children outgrow the Pumpkin Fairy, they may be willing to exchange some or all of their candy at your local dentist’s office or donate it to deployed troops or local charities.